Ryan McMahon Player Props: Rockies vs. Tigers

 - The Tigers pitching staff is 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Tigers have a 4.52 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Tigers have the 21st-ranked team ERA among all MLB pitching staffs (4.47).

-- Tigers pitchers combine to allow 102 total home runs at a rate of 1.3 per game (to rank 21st in the league).
+- Tigers pitchers combine to give up 102 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Boyd (5-5) gets the starting nod for the Tigers in his 16th start of the season.
-He has a 5.70 ERA in 71 2/3 innings pitched, with 73 strikeouts.
+- Manning makes the start for the Tigers, his fourth of the season.
+He is 1-1 with a 4.15 ERA and 11 strikeouts in 17 1/3 innings pitched.

-- In his last time out on Tuesday, the lefty threw two-thirds of an inning against the Texas Rangers, allowing one earned run while surrendering one hit.
+- The righty last pitched on Wednesday against the Texas Rangers, when he threw 5 2/3 innings, allowing two earned runs while giving up three hits.

-- In 15 games this season, the 32-year-old has put up a 5.70 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .254 to opposing hitters.
+- The 25-year-old has an ERA of 4.15, with 5.7 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.